unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 length: "7 min"
 image: "/assets/images/blog/money-bg.png"
 thumbnail: "/assets/images/blog/money-thumb.png"
-description: "The benefits and challenges of a team-led vs an exec-led approach to new product development and situations where the team-led approach is helpful."
+description: "The benefits and challenges of a team-led vs exec-led approach to new product development and situations where the team-led approach is helpful."
 tags: "new product development"
 callout: Explore how you can speed up innovation and train your team in <a href="/new-product-development">new product development</a>.
 ---

-There is no single path to success in new product development, but it can feel like there is only one way (whether at a startup or a big company) — that of the founders or executives.
+There is no single path to <a href="https://review.firstround.com/series/product-market-fit/">success in new product development</a>, but it can feel like there is only one way (whether at a startup or a big company) — that of the founders or executives.
 For these teams, it can feel like a tightrope walk where any departure from leadership’s vision will lead to failure.
 Despite a desire to “fail fast, fail often,” most teams do not actually succeed in that